-During the first quarter of 2020, I expect the following activity in CST II:
+During the third quarter of 2020, I expect the following activity in CST II:

-- Funding requests will continue to be received and evaluated by the one RSC that still has uncommitted funds. - Funding Agreements for Community Matching Fund projects will continue to be signed and further disbursements will be made. - The EBM Adaptive Management sub-trust will become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.
+- Funding requests will continue to be received and evaluated by the one RSC that still has uncommitted funds. - Funding Agreements for Community Matching Fund projects will continue to be signed and further disbursements will be made. - The EBM Adaptive Management sub-trust will become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST. - Each of the above targets for the third quarter of 2020 may not happen as hoped because of the ongoing closures of many offices and operations as a result of the ongoing Covid-19 pandemic.